 Nvak Yerevan's Impact

-In just two years, Nvak has developed an alumni community of over 100 active and engaged singers, songwriters, and producers in Yerevan.
+In just four years, Nvak has developed a community of 200+ active and engaged singers, songwriters, and producers from throughout Armenia

 - Regional Exposure: In February of 2018, two of the songs written by five of Nvak’s songwriters were featured on Depi Evradesil, Armenia’s qualifying show for Eurovision.